Subscribe To Topics You're Interested In

 Shazam -- April 5, 2019

-Said to be more comedic than other titles in the DC Cinematic Universe, the plot will center on a young boy named Billy Batson who, thanks to the teachings of an old wizard, can transform into an adult superhero after saying the titular word.
+Said to be more comedic than other titles in the DC Extended Universe, the plot will center on a young boy named Billy Batson (Asher Angel) who, thanks to the teachings of an old wizard, can transform into an adult superhero (Zachary Levi) after saying the titular word.
 Get the latest news and information about Shazam HERE.

 Wonder Woman 2 -- November 1, 2019

 Green Lantern Corps

 Following the unfortunate Green Lantern movie that came out in 2011, Warner Bros. and DC Comics are rebooting the story of the famed intergalactic peace keeping force by making a team movie instead of just focusing on a single Emerald Knight.
 Not much is known about the project yet, though it's been announced that the film could actually feature both Hal Jordan and John Stewart in addition to other famous versions of the character.

 What's interesting and unclear about Green Lantern's role in the DC Cinematic Universe is exactly when he will be introduced.
 It's surprising to many fans that he is not being included as part of the original Justice League lineup, as he has always been portrayed as a founding member, but there haven't been any official announcements regarding who will be playing any of the Green Lanterns just yet.
 We may have to wait until Green Lantern Corps gets a firm release date before we hear anything about casting.
 Get the latest news and information about Green Lantern Corps HERE.